kudulab/public-blog/src/content/posts/blog-aws-github-pages.md

 ## Configure Disqus

-It is very simple process - setup an account on https://disqus.com/ and configure a new site in the discus admin panel.
+It is a very simple process - setup an account on https://disqus.com/ and configure a new site in the disqus admin panel.
 This will provide you with a site ID.

 Then in hugo, we just need to add the ID in `src/config.toml`
 ```